Reception- Lion Cubs

 Expressive Arts and Design

-Through the topic ‘Time to change!’, the children will be observational drawings, printing and collaging.
+Through the topic 'Awesome animals', the children will be drawing, sketching, making and using water colours.
 We also like to act out stories through drama and using puppets.
+In addition, we will be listening to and exploring 'African drumming'.

 The Curriculum